KnightMoveSolutions/Hierarchical/README.md

 		// And a bunch of other properties not included for brevity }

-All you have to do is inherit from 'TreeNode<T>' and your 'Person' class becomes a fully capable node in a hierarchy.
+All you have to do is inherit from `TreeNode<T>` and your `Person` class becomes a fully capable node in a hierarchy.

 	// Just inherit from TreeNode<T>
     public class Person : TreeNode<Person>